PenRed/PenRed/src/utilities/Blender/4.2.3/mkdocs/docs/geometry-construction/quadric-surfaces.md

 - **Cone**: The top and bottom radius must be specified.
 - **Trapezoid**: The *(dx,dy)* dimensions for both, top and bottom faces, must be specified.
+- **Tube**: The radius for both outer and inner cylinders, must be specified.

 ### Cutting Planes